Critically Endangered Turtles That Might Disappear Forever

 Nilssonia nigricans (Black Softshell Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Nilssonia nigricans, commonly known as the Black Softshell Turtle, is a freshwater species native to South Asia.
-Once considered extinct in the wild, it survives mainly due to conservation efforts in temple ponds and protected areas.
-This species is known for its distinct dark-colored carapace and…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Nilssonia nigricans, commonly known as the Black Softshell Turtle, is a freshwater species native to South Asia.
+Once considered extinct in the wild, it survives mainly due to conservation efforts in temple ponds and protected…

 -